A special place for those with special needs

 Help us continue to build inclusive communities.

-The mission of The Exceptional Foundation of Atlanta, a 501(c)3 nonprofit organization, is to provide adults with disabilities an affordable, quality day to include health-enhancing activities, intentional social interactions, and purposeful access to the community.
+The mission of The Exceptional Foundation of Atlanta, a 501(c)3 nonprofit organization, is to provide a vibrant, empowering day program for adults with disabilities, while supporting parents in their journey of caregiving.